Weipa: Amenities

 Former Weipa Immigrant Detention Centre, 2010.
 It closed in 2014.

 Weipa has a visitor's centre, swimming pool, bowling green, golf club, tennis and squash courts.
 There are netball and basketball courts as well as football fields.
 Weipa Town Authority operates a public library at Hibberd Drive in Weipa.

 At Nanum the shopping precinct has a Woolworths supermarket, bakery, coffee shop, travel agent, clothing shop, post office, newsagency / sports shop and butchers.
 There is also a chemist, camping and fishing store and within walking distance is a gift shop, furniture and whitegoods store, credit union and government social security office.
 At Evans Landing there are a hardware store and a number of mechanical workshops.

 St Joseph's Catholic Church is on Boundary Road at Rocky Point.
 It is within the Weipa Parish of the Roman Catholic Diocese of Cairns.

 Sport and recreation

-A number of well-known sporting clubs represent the local area, including Carpentaria Golf Club, Weipa BMX Club, Weipa Bowls Club, weipa Darts Club, Weipa Squash Club, Weipa Tennis Club and Snooker club Weipa RLFC and Weipa Cricket Club who play home games at Andoom Oval.
+A number of well-known sporting clubs represent the local area, including Cape York Boxing Club, Carpentaria Golf Club, Weipa BMX Club, Weipa Bowls Club, Weipa Darts Club, Weipa Dirt Kart Club, Weipa Gymnastic Club, Weipa Social Netball Club, Weipa Squash Club, Weipa Tennis Club and Snooker club Weipa Raders and Central Cape Suns rugby league clubs and Weipa Cricket Club who play home games at Andoom Oval.